msfjarvis/custom-nixpkgs/README.md

 - [katbin] : A CLI for [katb.in]
 - [linkleaner] : Telegram bot to fix social media link previews
 - [monocraft-nerdfonts] : A monospaced programming font inspired by the Minecraft typeface
-- [oranda] : Generate beautiful landing pages for your developer tools
 - [patreon-dl] : Download content from creators you're subscribed to on Patreon
 - [pidcat] : Fork of [JakeWharton's pidcat] with Python3 support and some other fixes
 - [samply] : A command line profiler for macOS and Linux